abelmarnk/First-Audit/README.md

 **Improvement:** Remove duplicated authority check since it's already enforced in the accounts context.

 **Problem:** Game session account and the vault token account not closed after the game session
-**Improvement:** Close the vault account and it's token account and return the lamports back to the server/creator(If we want to store it to the creator then the creator would have to be stored in the session struct and be passed when we call the instruction, which is what is implemented in the improvements), closing would allow for users to be refunded for the fees they pay for creating games, preventing build ups
+**Improvement:** Close the vault account and it's token account and return the lamports back to the server/creator(If we want to store it to the creator then the creator would have to be stored in the session struct and be passed when we call the instruction, which is what is implemented in the improvements), closing would allow for users to be refunded for the fees they pay for creating games, preventing build ups.
+The game session account would not be set in a explicit completed state as there would be no need for it since the account is closed.

 **Problem:** Not all the tokens may be transferred out of the vault account, this is due to the fact that the divisor may not be a multiple of the divident in the calculation, if this is case, then based on the current implementation some tokens would still be left over due to truncation.
-**Improvement:** This problem in some sense cannot be avoided there would always be some truncation if the dividend is not a multiple of the divisor, one approach we can take is to transfer the remainder of the funds to the highest scorer, or preferably the creator, we can also bring the wager amount to the nearest lowest mutiple of 10 to prevent such cases
+**Improvement:** This problem in some sense cannot be avoided there would always be some truncation if the dividend is not a multiple of the divisor, one approach we can take is to transfer the remainder of the funds to the highest scorer, or preferably the creator, we can also bring the wager amount to the nearest lowest mutiple of 10 to reduce the chances of such cases

 **Problem:** In both functions the players which would have their accounts credited are used to transfer out the tokens, in this case we iterate over those accounts and look for their accounts and token accounts in the remaining accounts passed, this check is inefficient and not the best that can be done.
 **Improvement:** We can improve this by having the server read of the accounts from the chain and pass the account in that order, and we can make a double forward pass verifying and transferring, which would take O(n) time instead of O(n^2).